 So the steer manure had no effect on the size of the plant.

 Ants: I did get ants, but they didn’t seem to favor one plant over the other.
-I nipped the ant problem in the bud (so to speak) by using my outdoor ant trap, and keeping them from getting to established on the plants.
+I nipped the ant problem in the bud (so to speak) by using my outdoor ant trap, and keeping them from getting to established.

 So steer manure does not attract ants.

 Production: Here is where the steer manure made a huge difference.
-The plant with steer manure produced 3 zucchinis for everyone 1 zucchini the other plant produced.
+The plant with steer manure produced 3 zucchinis to every 1 zucchini from the plant without steer manure.

 Of the 90-some zucchinis I picked, 64 came from the plant with steer manure.